sindresorhus/Plash/readme.md

 No, this app depends on features only available on macOS 11.

+#### How can I switch to a specific website with a keyboard shortcut?

+Make a shortcut in the Shortcuts app that uses the “Set Current Website” action and then set a keyboard shortcut for the shortcut.

 ## Built with

 - [Defaults](https://github.com/sindresorhus/Defaults) - Swifty and modern UserDefaults